lincolnquick/fitmomentum/docs/research/calculations-and-assumptions.md

 ---

-## 20. Estimating TDEE Using Dietary Energy, Weight, and Body Fat Data
+## 20. Estimating TDEE and Caloric Deficit/Surplus

 ### Overview
-When accurate dietary energy intake (kcal/day), daily weight, and body fat percentage measurements are available over a period of at least 14 days, Total Daily Energy Expenditure (TDEE) can be estimated by analyzing the relationship between energy intake, weight change, and changes in body composition.
+When accurate dietary energy intake (kcal/day), daily weight, and body fat percentage measurements are available over a period of at least 14 days, Total Daily Energy Expenditure (TDEE) and calorie deficit or surplus can be estimated by analyzing the relationship between energy intake, weight change, and changes in body composition.
 This approach does not require prior knowledge of maintenance calories, as it calculates TDEE based on observed data.

 ---

 ### Step 1: Calculate Fat Mass and Lean Body Mass
 For each day, determine fat mass ($FM$) and lean body mass ($LBM$):

+\[
 $FM = W \times BF$
+\]
+\[
 $LBM = W - FM$
+\]

 Where:
 - $W$ = Body weight (kg)
 - $BF$ = Body fat percentage (decimal)